Quantum Integrability and Generalised Quantum Schubert Calculus: Introduction

 Each of the cases (i)--(iii) is interesting in its own right and we compare our findings against existing presentations of these rings in the literature.
 In particular, in case (i) our results are linked to previous (unpublished) work by Peterson \cite{Peterson} and the affine nil-Hecke ring of Kostant and Kumar \cite{KostantKumar}: we explicitly construct a family of operators whose matrix elements give the structure constants of $ qh_{n}^{\ast }$ and which for $\beta =0$ can be identified with Peterson's basis; see \cite{GoKo} for details.
 The other cases can then be seen as a generalisation of this construction to $K$-theory.

-To establish (ii) we compare our ring structure against the Pieri rules derived by Lenart \cite{Lenart} for $q=0$ and the quantum Pieri and Giambelli formulae of Buch and Mihalcea \cite{BM} for $q\neq 0$.
+To establish (ii) we compare our ring structure against the Pieri rules derived in \cite{Lenart, LP} for $q=0$ and the quantum Pieri and Giambelli formulae of Buch and Mihalcea \cite{BM} for $q\neq 0$.
 The new result in our article is the coordinate ring presentation which follows from (\ref{ideal def}).

 Finally, we show (iii) by defining a generalisation of Goresky-Kottwitz-MacPherson theory \cite{GKM}: we identify McNamara's factorial Grothendieck polynomials \cite{McNamara} with localised Schubert classes using the Bethe ansatz of quantum integrable models.
-We also derive expressions for the localised opposite Schubert classes and identify the partition functions of our lattice models with classes for Richardson varieties.